 Non-freshmen may opt to remain living in a Scholars Learning Community cluster with other Scholars of the same year if desired.

 At Binghamton University, we believe so strongly that you will learn at least as much outside of the classroom as inside the classroom, that our students live in places called residential colleges and, for our Scholars, offer the following benefits, rarely available anywhere else.

-Each of the six residential colleges at Binghamton University has a Faculty Master -- a tenured professor who oversees the learning that occurs in the residence halls.
-Professor Mark Reisinger is the Faculty Master of Newing College and has an office right inside the Chenango Champlain Collegiate Center above the Newing College Dining Hall.
+Each of the six residential colleges at Binghamton University has a Collegiate Professor -- a tenured professor who oversees the learning that occurs in the residence halls.
+Professor Mark Reisinger is the Collegiate Professor of Newing College and has an office right inside the Chenango Champlain Collegiate Center above the Newing College Dining Hall.

-Up to six sophomore/junior/senior Scholars serve as leaders of and mentors to the freshmen Scholars and live in Endicott Hall.
-These volunteers are known as the Scholars Leadership Community.
+Approximately ten sophomore/junior/senior Scholars serve as mentors to the freshmen Scholars and live in the same buildings as other Scholars.

-All residential communities have several professionals with a Bachelors or Masters degree living in each community, called Resident Directors (RDs) and Assistant Resident Coordinators.
+All residential communities have several professionals with a Bachelor's or Master's degree living in each community, called Resident Directors (RDs) and Assistant Resident Coordinators (ARC).
 RDs and ARCs are there to assist students in many different ways.
-Unique to the Scholars Learning Community, is an RD and ARC who are dedicated to the concept of a Community of Scholars and the Scholars Learning Community.
+Unique to the Scholars Learning Community, are an RD and ARC who are dedicated to the concept of the Scholars Learning Community.

 NEWING COLLEGE FROM THE OUTSIDE NEWING COLLEGE FROM THE INSIDE